 Is Buying a Toyota RAV4 Worth It?

 The RAV4 changed dramatically since its introduction into the auto world as a concept in 1989.
-The much more rugged-styled off-road vehicle has changed through the five generations into a practical four-wheel-drive compact crossover with SUV powers and realistic everyday sedan luxuries.
+The much more rugged-styled off-road vehicle has transformed through the five generations into a practical four-wheel-drive compact crossover with SUV powers and real everyday sedan luxuries.

 Here are the Toyota RAV4 years to avoid: none.
 As mentioned above, a well-maintained Toyota of any kind will last you.
 If you are looking for something that promotes a little more ruggedness and simplicity, an older generation might be something to shop for.
 If you are looking for something with all the new technologies like safety technology, infotainment, driver assist, and more, then you’re going to want to stick with a late fourth-generation or fifth-generation Toyota RAV4.